mkiminki/hectosky/README.md

 commented, so if you run into something not described in this file, looking at the code may be helpful.

-Questions and bug reports should be directed to Megan Kiminki at
-<mbagley@email.arizona.edu>.

 ## Sky Subtraction Outline

-What Hectosky does, in brief (see also the summary on [my website](http://spockprime.as.arizona.edu/~megan/code/hectosky.html) and in [Kiminki et al. 2015](http://adsabs.harvard.edu/abs/2015ApJ...813...42K)):
+What Hectosky does, in brief (see also the summary on [my website](https://mkiminki.github.io/code/hectosky.html) and in [Kiminki et al. 2015](http://adsabs.harvard.edu/abs/2015ApJ...813...42K)):

 1. Screens sky fibers for any usuable skies (e.g. sky fibers that landed on a star).